 If you’re missing your favourite restaurant, try and recreate it at home!
 To make it a little more special, turn the whole night into a themed celebration for a particular culture/cuisine.
 For example, have a Mexican themed night with margaritas, Mexican food, and throw in a fun activity to match the theme, like playing limbo!
 Whether it be an Italian, Japanese or Indian themed evening, this is one of my favourite lockdown activities to bring the family together or spice up date night at home.

 With restrictions in place, now is the perfect time to take up a new outdoor hobby.
 Kayaking or stand-up-paddle boarding are great ways to move your body while getting some peace and quiet on a beautiful spring day as you paddle across the water.
-Whether you’re by yourself or you’ve brought along a buddy, we definitively recommend adding this adventurous activity to your ‘lockdown activities’ bucket list.
+Whether you’re by yourself or you’ve brought along a buddy, we definitively recommend adding this adventurous and exciting activity to your ‘lockdown activities’ bucket list.